 Finishing the Haircut

-1) The outline of the haircut will follow the natural hairline as closely as possible.
-A haircut that is outlined too high into the hairline (as it is in the illustration above) will look sloppy even just a few days after the cut.
+1. The outline of the haircut will follow the natural hairline as closely as possible.
+A haircut that is outlined too high into the hairline will look sloppy even just a few days after the cut.

 Fixing a Bad Haircut

 Bad haircuts, unfortunately, do happen.
 But the good news is that it's only hair, and it will always grow back.
 The bad news, however, is that to keep from looking like a goofball, you're going to have to shell out a few bucks and get another haircut to repair the damage.
 Fixing a botched haircut takes skill, so don't try it yourself unless you plan on shaving your head.